Workers Comp Embedded Insurance Program To Other Policies

 Yes, I am slightly changing the definition to make Workers Comp an add-on to many micro and small business insurance policies offered by insurance agencies.

 Definition of Embedded Insurance

 The definition of embedded insurance is “when a non-insurance entity distributes an insurance product.”
-Two examples are: